 Meeting Wade and Cheri have been one of the biggest blessings in our life!
 They are people of integrity, and one day I’ll dance with Wade and Cheri, and we will have a drink of the best wine we’ve ever tasted–poured out by the greatest Servant that’s ever walked this earth, but for now, time is a precious thing.

 A personal message on Cheri’s Facebook page recently ministered to me.
 She said this:

 “One year ago, our lives changed forever.
 One year ago, we heard a doctor say “as a physician, this is one time I wish I could say you have cancer.
 I’m sorry.”
 That’s when the letters A L S entered our life, and invaded our home and the body of my sweet husband.
 But one year ago is also when we learned a few other things as well.
 1 .
 Never take your loved ones for granted.
 2. Pray big, worry small.
 3. God is an ever present help in time of trouble.
 4. Never ask why.
 Even our Savior Yeshua suffered on this earth.
 5. Trust in Him with all your heart and soul.
 6. Take that much needed trip.
 Before you CANT.
 7. People disappoint, but Abba will never let us down.
 8. Speak life, be a light to others, stop all the negative junk with yourself, and others.
 9. Sometimes we are stronger than we ever imagined we could be.
 And 10.
 Sometimes our hero is right there under our nose….mine was.
 I love you Wade Fox.
 You are amazing.”

-I don’t care what kingdom you have built, what business, how much is in your bank account, how educated you are, how esteemed you are by men, it can all be taken from you in an instant.
+I don’t care what kingdoms we have built, what business, how much is in our bank account, how educated we are, how esteemed we are by men; it can all be taken from you in an instant.